yofabronecoforo/C6ECFE/README.md

 - Mods

 ## `FrontEnd.xml`
-This UI template file is a custom version which provides the `EnhancedMainMenu` context by [modifying the LuaContext node](CONTEXTS.md#replacing-contexts) for the `MainMenu` context.
+This UI controls file is a modified version which provides the `EnhancedMainMenu` context by [modifying the LuaContext node](CONTEXTS.md#parent-contexts) for the `MainMenu` context.
 There are no other differences between this file and the built-in version.

 ## EnhancedMainMenu
 This context replaces the MainMenu context.

-This context is a parent of the following replaced contexts:
+This context is a [parent](CONTEXTS.md#parent-contexts) of the following replaced contexts:
 - `AdvancedSetup` --> `EnhancedAdvancedSetup`
 - `HostGame` --> `EnhancedHostGame`
 - `Mods` --> `EnhancedMods`